 Joan has long been a volunteer reading tutor with young children.
 She came to understand that the children she was tutoring (and whose innate talents she recognized) might well be on the school-to-prison pipeline if they couldn’t read on grade level by end of third grade.
 She landed on the idea of a community bail fund for those sent to jail upon arrest just because they could not afford bail.
 With the hard work and coordination of many others, particularly her friend Martin Brown, the NCBF was formed.
 Joan continues to study and remain active as an advocate on criminal justice issues and is hoping to help find a way to end that school-to-prison pipeline.

 Aisha is a career public defender and indigent defense advocate.
 She earned her JD from Vanderbilt Law School and worked in Metro Nashville Public Defender’s Office for 9 years, first as an Assistant Public Defender, then as a General Sessions Court Team Leader & ultimately as the Deputy Public Defender.
-In 2019 she was selected as the Executive Director for Still She Rises in North Tulsa, the first public defenders office in the country to work exclusively with mothers in the criminal justice system.
+In 2019, she became the Executive Director of Still She Rises, Inc. located in Tulsa, Oklahoma, the first holistic defense office in the country dedicated to working exclusively with mothers in the criminal and civil legal systems.

 Rosevelt Noble attended Vanderbilt University and completed a Bachelor of Science degree with a double major in Sociology and Human & Organizational Development.
 In 2003, he completed a Ph.D. from Vanderbilt in Sociology with a dissertation entitled, Race Matters: Black Rage in the American Prison System.
 A scholar of the American criminal justice system, he has publications pertaining to the interracial dynamics of prison violence, racial disparities in incarceration sentences, and he is currently working on a publication examining racial bias in the jury selection process in capital punishment cases.
 He has worked as a quantitative research consultant for the Tennessee Department of Corrections, the Federal Prosecutors Office, and several law firms.
 In the fall of 2002, he started teaching in the Vanderbilt Sociology Department as a Senior Lecturer while simultaneously working at the Tennessee Higher Education Commission as the Director of the Workforce Investment Act.
 After leaving state government in 2014, he continued teaching at Vanderbilt and became a Senior Fellow at The Curb Center for Art, Enterprise, and Public Policy at Vanderbilt.
 In 2017, he was named Assistant Dean of Students and Director of the Bishop Joseph Johnson Black Cultural Center at Vanderbilt.